 If you own a rental property but had a tenant trash it when they leave, then make sure you read this article because we’re addressing the all-too-common problem that landlords have when they say, “Help!
-My last tenant trashed my Oahu house!”
+My last tenant trashed my Hawaii house!”

 Do you own a rental property?
 Do you normally like the idea of investing in real estate for passive income but hate the headaches that come with destructive tenants?
 Did you have a tenant leave it in less-than-ideal condition?
 It happens!
 In fact, it’s an experience that probably every landlord has faced at least once over the course of their real estate and finance venture.
 If you examined at your empty rental property and said, “Help!
-My tenant trashed my Oahu house” then here are some things you can do about it…
+My tenant trashed my Hawaii house” then here are some things you can do about it…

 Is it worth going after the tenant?

 Possibly.
 You need to first assess the damage and decide if it’s worth going after the tenant.
 Unfortunately, it often isn’t worth the trouble because it will likely be a time consuming and very expensive effort to get the tenant to pay you back, sometimes even impossible.
 However, if the damage is significant enough, you may choose to do this.
 Only you can make that decision, but it’s important to understand the resources that it will cost you versus making the best of the situation and moving on.

 Is it worth repairing the damage they caused?